owen-tay/my-template/README.md

-template for future use.
+Includes tailwind, react-router-dom.
-Includes tailwind, react-router-dom
+Template made for future use so I can whip out basic react pages faster.